Twitter warns it will remove ‘verified’ badge from accounts

 Twitter has long offered the badge to authenticate accounts that are of interest to the public.
 Such accounts have typically included those of public figures and organizations in entertainment, politics, business, sports and the media.
 But the company has recently begun to worry that the badges also conveyed an endorsement of the account by Twitter.

-Twitter immediately made good on its threats. stripping the verification badges from two accounts associated with white nationalists.
+Twitter removed on Wednesday badges from two accounts associated with white nationalists.
 Richard Spencer, who advocates a separate white homeland, and Jason Kessler, the organizer of the Unite the Right rally in Charlottesville, Virginia, lost their badges Wednesday afternoon.
-The August rally turned violent as neo-Nazis clashed with protesters, leaving one dead and dozens injured.
+The August rally in Charlottesville turned violent as neo-Nazis clashed with protesters, leaving one person dead and dozens injured.

 Twitter suspended its verification process last week after the social network drew widespread outrage for giving the verification badge to Kessler's account.

-Spencer and Kessler didn't immediately respond to requests for comment, but Spencer but responded to the action in a tweet that said, "Verified no more!
+Spencer and Kessler didn't immediately respond to requests for comment, but Spencer responded to the action in a tweet that said: "Verified no more!
 Is it not okay to be proudly White?"

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.